 You do not need to do anything if you wish to stay in the property.
 The original agreement would remain in place under the same terms and conditions unless you are notified of any changes.
-If you wish to end your tenancy you need to send a written notice letter to our office.
-The notice period of one month would commence from the date the notice is received.
+If you wish to end your tenancy you need to hand deliver a written notice letter to our office.
+The notice period of one month would commence from the next Sunday after the notice is received.

 Am I allowed a pet in the property ?

 We have a strict policy on pets and we regret we cannot allow pets in any of our properties.